-Integrations allow you to securely connect external data sources such as DynamoDB, Kinesis, S3, Google Cloud Storage and more to your Rockset account.
-Rockset will then automatically sync your collections to remain up-to-date with respective data sources, usually within a matter of seconds.
+Rockset has native integrations pre-built for connecting external data sources such as DynamoDB, MongoDB, Kinesis, S3, Google Cloud Storage and more to your Rockset account.
+Rockset will then automatically manage and sync your collections to remain up-to-date with their respective data sources, usually within a matter of seconds.

-Note that even if your desired data source is not currently supported, you can always use the Rockset API to create and update collections.
-However, you would have to manage your data syncing manually.
-You can read more about self-managed data sources here.
+Note that using an integration is optional – if you prefer to insert and sync your data manually, or if your desired data source is not currently supported, you can always use the Rockset API to create and update your collections.
+You can read more about using the Rockset API to create self-managed data sources here.

-Managed Integrations can be created by admins in your Rockset organization.
-They are created by using the Rockset Console or by using the REST API directly.
+Integrations can be created by admins in your Rockset organization.
+They are created by using the Rockset Console or by using the Rockset API directly.
 Setup time generally takes around 10-15 minutes.
 Step-by-step instructions for each integration can be found under the documentation for each data source.

 You can read about the permissions Rockset requires and why Rockset requires them for each integration type in the Data Sources section.
 You can also read about these permissions in the Rockset Console during integration creation.